Phoenix Pay

 Webhook Payload

-Every webhook sends a JSON payload with the following structure:
+Every webhook sends a JSON payload:

 Webhook payload